 All latest stories

-G20 leaders met in Hangzhou, China, on 4-5 September.
+G20 leaders met in Hamburg, Germany, on 7-8 July.
 European Council President Donald Tusk and European Commission President Jean-Claude Juncker represented the EU at the summit.
-The theme of this year's summit was “Towards an innovative, invigorated, interconnected and inclusive world economy”.
+The theme of this year's summit was 'shaping an interconnected world'.